sourcegraph/about/company/team/index.md

 - Head of Marketing
 - Hillsborough, CA, USA 🇺🇸
 - [adam@sourcegraph.com](mailto:adam@sourcegraph.com), [LinkedIn](https://www.linkedin.com/in/adamfrankl)
 - Adam has spent most of his career marketing technology to developers.
-He has co-founded or led marketing at 16 VC-backed startups, raning from developer tools to game technology to developer tools.
+He has co-founded or led marketing at 16 VC-backed startups, ranging from developer tools to game technology to developer tools.
 He is a US Army veteran, and has been practising yoga for over 20 years.

 ## Dan Adler (he/him)